-- 1.04ha of developed land, sealed surface which includes the proposed dwellings and associated hard landscaping (condition assessment N/A). - 0.05ha of bioswale in good condition which includes the attenuation area to the southeast of the site. - 0.648ha of vegetated garden which includes the private gardens of the proposed residences and scattered ornamental planting (condition assessment N/A). - 0.169ha of modified grassland in good condition which includes the grassland areas outside of the private residences labelled as M2. - 0.072ha of modified grassland in poor condition which includes the grassland areas outside of the private residences labelled as M1. - 0.4072ha of individual trees in poor condition which includes all non-native individuals. - 0.2117ha of individual trees in moderate condition which includes all native individuals. - 0.066ha of mixed scrub in poor condition which includes all areas of native scrub planting.
+- 1.085ha of developed land, sealed surface which includes the proposed dwellings and associated hard landscaping (condition assessment N/A). - 0.014ha of introduced shrub which includes ornamental planting areas outside of private curtilages (condition assessment N/A). - 0.456ha of vegetated garden which includes the private gardens of the proposed residences (condition assessment N/A). - 0.216ha of modified grassland in good condition which includes the grassland areas outside of the private residences (M2). - 0.065ha of modified grassland in poor condition which includes the grassland areas outside of the private residences (M1). - 0.2443ha of individual trees in poor condition which includes all non-native individuals. - 0.285ha of individual trees in moderate condition which includes all native individuals. - 0.07ha of mixed scrub in poor condition which includes all areas of native scrub planting.

 3.5.2 The proposed modified grassland is separated into M1 areas and M2 areas.
 Management of M1 grassland areas is proposed to be as amenity lawn and so condition criteria would be difficult to achieve.
-Proposed management of M2 grassland areas would be less regular and would allow the different species in an appropriate wildflower seed mix to flower each year.
+Proposed management of M2 grassland areas would be less regular and would allow the different species in the seed mix to flower each year.
 Where proposed new trees are native, they have been assigned moderate condition and poor where non-native is proposed.
 Such target conditions are achievable within the context of the site.

-3.5.3 A full target condition assessment for each proposed habitat creation type is detailed in Appendix B. Proposed habitats would deliver 4.25 habitat units.
+3.5.3 A full target condition assessment for each proposed habitat creation type is detailed in Appendix B. Proposed habitats would deliver 3.97 habitat units.